telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ## Delegated Proof of Stake Mechanism

-The DPoS consensus decides its block producers according to the votes of the entire community holding TLOS, thus achieving high scalibility in block production.
+The DPoS consensus decides its block producers according to the votes of the entire community of TLOS holders, which allows the network to achieve high scalability in block production.

 **DPoS can be summarized into two phases**